 If the failcounter reaches the maximum the token gets a timestamp, when the max fail count was reached.
-After the specified amount of minutes in failcounter_clear_timeout the following will clear the failcounter again:
+A successful authentication after the specified a amount of minutes in failcounter\clear\timeout will clear the failcounter again and the user can authenticate.